 Who "we" are...

-What unites Christians of all ages are the handful of principles that John described in his first epistle.
-An acknowledgement of the holy and righteous God and his Son, a pursuit of personal holiness and righteousness in harmony with them, a humble acknowledgement of personal sinfulness, an acknowledgement that Jesus came in the flesh, and is destined to be the world's Messiah, a decision to submit to Jesus as the Lord of our lives, a love of all those who have been similarly begotten into the family of God in Christ.
+What unites Christians of all ages are the handful of principles that John described in his first epistle: Love of the holy and righteous God and his Son, a pursuit of personal holiness and righteousness in harmony with them; a humble acknowledgement of personal sinfulness; belief that Jesus came in the flesh, and is destined to be the world's Messiah; a decision to submit to Jesus as the Lord of our lives; a love of all those who have been similarly begotten into the family of God in Christ.